And as we talked, it hit me.

 Then you put it together and connect the dots so you can match the person with the job, team, boss, and company.

-I revamped resumes all the time before presenting candidates to my executive search clients (to make sure the resume was accurately reflecting all they could do), and I started taking projects from friends on the side, and when my referral-only resume practice snowballed with referrals, I decided to give up executive search and concentrate on it full time.
+Then I started taking projects from friends on the side, and my referral-only resume practice snowballed, so I decided to give up executive search and became The Job Search Guru full time.

 Through wildly optimistic boom times as well as disruptive busts, I've seen and learned a lot.